cosmonaught/webscrape/README.md

 # webscrape
 simple python web scraper.
-Goal -
-  input: input keyword, website, minimum number of times keyword should be mentioned in each article
-  result: download articles related to the keyword and the website with the specific keywords mentioned.

 Work in progress.

+Goals:

+  input: keyword, website url

+  result: download articles related to the keyword in the website with the specific keywords mentioned.

+Update list:

+* May 18th - initialization, no uploaded files other than README